pmacelli/cache/docs/source/usage.rst

 Cache providers can be used as a standalone cache interface to most common cache engine.

-.. info:: For an updated list of supported engines, please refer to :ref:`cache-providers`.
+.. note:: For an updated list of supported engines, please refer to :ref:`cache-providers`.

 Each provider is available in two different namespace: